revaturelabs/interviewquestions/Interview Ques/oops.md

 ---

-9. Assume that A is a class with 3 functions with samme name and different arguments , how do you call these feature in object-oriented programming languages ?
+9. Assume that A is a class with 3 functions with same name and different arguments , how do you call these feature in object-oriented programming languages ?

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)